annaramji/annaramji/README.md

 ### What am I up to?
 - ⚡️ I'm currently working as a Data Analyst at [Gridware](https://gridware.io/)
+    - The majority of my work is in Databricks and due to config settings, only my merged PRs count as contributions on my contribution plot 🥲
 - 🌊 I recently worked on updating the [Ocean Health Index](https://oceanhealthindex.org/) calculations as part of the OHI Fellowship at @[NCEAS](https://www.nceas.ucsb.edu/)
 - 🌱 I graduated from the UCSB Bren School of Environmental Science & Management's [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) (MEDS) program in June 2024.
     - This program culminated in a Capstone Project: Identifying Priority Survey Sites for Early-Season Milkweed Conservation
  [GitHub Organization](https://github.com/MEDS-SBBG-milkweed)  | [Bren Page](https://bren.ucsb.edu/projects/identifying-priority-survey-sites-early-season-milkweed-conservation)  |   [Technical Documentation](https://bren.ucsb.edu/media/5411)
     - As the Data Manager on this project, I created a [Dryad Archive](https://datadryad.org/stash/dataset/doi:10.5061/dryad.2rbnzs7x4) (DOI 10.5061) of our data products and in-depth data documentation.